fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-Because the function now forms <i>a code block</i>, it's return value is undefined.
+Because the function now forms <i>a code block</i>, its return value is undefined.
 Arrow functions return the value of their only statement only if the function is defined in the compact form.
 Without the code block:

 ```js
 note => note.content
 ```

 Note that 'oneliner' arrow functions do not need to be, nor should always be, written on one line.